Office Fire Prevention during lockdown & beyond

-It’s now over three months since the Coronavirus outbreak brought the UK to a standstill and lockdown closed thousands of offices around the world.
-And while the UK continues to move towards a much more familiar way of life, the reality is that many of us will likely continue to work from home for the foreseeable future.
+It’s been over three months since the Coronavirus outbreak brought the UK to a standstill and locked down thousands of offices around the world.
+While the UK continues to move towards a much more familiar way of life, many of us will likely continue to work from home for the foreseeable future.

-But with so many workspaces sitting unmonitored, the risk of an increase in office fires is very much a real one, especially if equipment/electricity sources have been left switched on and many spaces likely gathering more dust as a result of lack of or reduced cleaning.
+But with so many workspaces sitting unmonitored, the risk of an increase in office fires is very much a real one.
+Office fire prevention is essential, especially if equipment/electricity sources have been left switched on.
+Many spaces are likely gather more dust as a result of lack of or reduced cleaning.

 For smaller offices – where social distancing is easier enforce – that may be hoping to reopen in the near future, it’s an invaluable opportunity to revisit fire safety measures and make sure that the workspace is equipped to offer staff as much protection as possible in the event of an emergency and, ideally, prevent them from occurring altogether.